 In addition to academic programs in Core 8 subjects/TrackOne and Engineering Science, undergraduate Engineering students may pursue a number of minors and certificates that add breadth and depth to their academic careers.
 To obtain a minor, students must take six (6) courses in a particular field.
 A certificate requires three (3) courses.
-There are many minors and certificates, which are listed and detailed at uoft.me/engminors.
-Enroling for a minor puts it on your Degree Explorer, which can help you plan.
+There are many minors and certificates and enrolling for a minor puts it on your Degree Explorer, which can help you plan.
 You can de-enrol at any point.